gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInC.rst.txt

 Calculate eigenvectors and eigenvalues of a matrix
 --------------------------------------------------

-In this example we show how to calculate eigenvectors and eigenvalues of an N x N real nonsymmetric matrix.
+This example shows how to calculate eigenvectors and eigenvalues of an N x N real nonsymmetric matrix.
 The eigenvector/eigenvalue is computed thanks to the dgeev.f code extracted from the Lapack library.

 .. literalinclude:: c_code_examples/mxexample6.c